 Inline cannula pressure telemetry — the tactile signal driving tissue-plane decisions

-3-axis accelerometer & gyroscope on the cannula handle; trajectory and velocity
+3-axis accelerometer & gyroscope on cannula handle; trajectory and velocity

 Expert surgeon describing decisions in real time — “reducing suction; deep fascia resistance”